 - 1 site is typical.

 - You don’t get any SSH access, but SFTP is standard.
-This stays in line with their focus on new users.
+This stays in line with its focus on new users.

 - The cost is crazy low, especially for the first purchase period.